-Overseen by Dr Matthew Woolhouse of School of the Arts, a team of researchers is spearheading much of the collaborative work, including: Alex Zaranek, Alicia Chhin, Maddie Cox, Chelsea MacKinnon and Jotthi Bansal.
-Together, this cluster of researchers make up the Dance Technology Unit, part of the Digital Music Lab at McMaster.
-The unit is very excited to be working with HCB on research that will hopefully contribute to the greater Parkinson’s community in the future.
+Overseen by Dr Matthew Woolhouse of School of the Arts, a team of student researchers is spearheading much of the collaborative work; past students include Kelsea McCready, Alex Zaranek, Alicia Chhin, Maddie Cox, Chelsea MacKinnon and Jotthi Bansal.
+Together, this cluster of researchers helped to create the Dance Technology Unit, part of the Digital Music Lab at McMaster.
+The unit has worked with HCB on research that will hopefully contribute to the greater Parkinson’s community in the future.

 According to scientific studies, music and dance have positive therapeutic effects for people with Parkinson’s.
 The use of music with a clear rhythm has been shown to improve gait and coordinated action, allowing complex movements to be completed more easily.
 Furthermore, one study in which people walked for short durations listening only to music demonstrated improvements to both gait speed and stride length.
 The benefits of music therapy extend beyond just physical activities, as well.
 Studies have shown that the non-motor symptoms of Parkinson’s, such as anxiety, depression, and negative moods, can also be improved.
 As a therapy, dance incorporates the benefits of music while also introducing specific movement-coordination tasks.
 Dancing with others fosters enjoyment and a greater sense of community.
 The Dance for PD® program at the Mark Morris Dance Group in Brooklyn has demonstrated improvements to quality of life and happiness in a setting similar to the Dance for Parkinson’s program here in Dundas.
 It is hoped that the introduction of technology-based activities closely linked to the Dance for Parkinson’s program will augment and possibly enhance the benefits seen in similar programs.

-Since the research began in May 2014, the Dance Technology Unit has secured over $40,000 in funding including a $5,000 FWI grant.
-The unit is particularly grateful for the generous support of Dr. Mo Elbestawi, Vice-President, Research & International Affairs at McMaster University.
+Since the research began in May 2014, the Dance Technology Unit has secured over $60,000 in funding.
+The unit is particularly grateful for the generous support of the Vice-President, Research & International Affairs at McMaster University.

 All research conducted by McMaster personnel involving people is overseen by Hamilton Integrated Research Ethics Board (HiREB).
 People involved in the project are asked for their consent in the study.